Synthetic Cubism

 After all, simply pasting bits of rubbish onto a painting did not inevitably make it more real.
 Indeed many materials were used to create an illusion of reality, the very thing that Picasso and Braque had criticized traditional fine art for, in its reliance on single point perspective.

-In general, however, most art critics treat synthetic Cubism very seriously and read enormous significance into its use of non-art materials.
+In general, however, most art critics treat Synthetic Cubism very seriously and read enormous significance into its use of non-art materials.
 They see the style as the starting point for a number of junk art movements and anti-art schools such as Dada.

 Greatest Synthetic Cubist Paintings